 The UK dietary guidelines for cardiovascular disease acknowledge the importance of long-chain omega-3 polyunsaturated fatty acids (PUFA) – a component of fish oils – in reducing heart disease risk.
 At the time, it was recommended that the average n-3 PUFA intake should be increased from 0.1 to 0.2 g day?1.
 However, since the publication of these guidelines, a plethora of evidence relating to the beneficial effects of n-3 PUFAs, in areas other than heart disease, has emerged.
 The majority of intervention studies, which found associations between various conditions and the intake of fish oils or their derivatives, used n-3 intakes well above the 0.2 g day?1 recommended by Committee on Medical Aspects of Food Policy (COMA).
 Furthermore, in 2004, the Food Standards Agency changed its advice on oil-rich fish creating a discrepancy between the levels of n-3 PUFA implied by the new advice and the 1994 COMA guideline.
 This review will examine published evidence from observational and intervention studies relating to the health effects of n-3 PUFAs, and discuss whether the current UK recommendation for long-chain n-3 PUFA needs to be revisited.

 |Additional Information:||Online ISSN 1365-277X|

-|Deposited On:||01 Dec 2005|
+|Date Deposited:||01 Dec 2005|

 |Last Modified:||12 Oct 2009 15:56|